alisabir16767/VIDEOCALL/README.md

 # 🔗  MERN + WebRTC Video Conferencing App

-A full-featured real-time video conferencing web application built using the **MERN stack** and **WebRTC**, similar to Zoom.
+A full-featured real-time video conferencing web application built using the **MERN stack** and **WebRTC** .
 Users can create and join meetings, share their screen, chat with participants, and connect via video/audio in real time.

 ## 🚀 Live Demo